-This week, Aldo Pizzuto and Flavio Criscanti from the ENEA Research Centre in Frascati, Italy, came to Cadarache to introduce FAST, a European proposal for a new Tokamak.
-The Fusion Advanced Studies Torus is conceived as an ITER-satellite complementing the capabilities and missions of the Japanese JT60-SA Tokamak.
+This week, Aldo Pizzuto and Flavio Criscanti from the ENEA Research Centre in Frascati, Italy, came to Cadarache to introduce FAST, a European proposal for a new tokamak.
+FAST ( for Fusion Advanced Studies Torus) is conceived as an ITER satellite complementing the capabilities and missions of the Japanese JT60-SA tokamak.
 We talked to Aldo Pizzuto, the Head of the Italian Research Facility, about the concept of this proposed project.

 ITER: M. Pizzuto, what is FAST and what are the project's main features?

 Pizzuto: FAST is an experiment conceived to exploit in a fairly integrated fashion the physics and operating conditions relevant for ITER as well for the projected demonstration fusion power plant DEMO.
 The FAST plasma has been scaled from that of ITER, thus preserving its adimensional parameters and allowing it to reproduce all the main ITER operating conditions.
 FAST would have substantial steady state regime capability, with the possibility of operating for 170 seconds in fully non-inductive current drive.

 ITER: The project is being presented as a European proposal, but it is being promoted by Italy.
 Who stands behind this proposal?

 Pizzuto: The proposal was initiated by the Italian fusion community, i.e., ENEA, CNR, CRFX and several Universities, but the proposal is for a European satellite tokamak experiment.